ajv24/StockPrice/README.md

 # StockPrice
-Predict the price of a stock
+Predict the price of an amazon (AMZN) stock